microsoft/MixedRealityToolkit-Unity/Assets/HoloToolkit/Sharing/README.md

 4. Add Open Scenes, Platform -> Windows Store, SDK -> Universal 10, Build Type -> D3D, Check 'Unity C# Projects'.
 5. Click 'Build' and create an App folder.
 When compile is done, open the solution and deploy to device.

-#### Sharing.unity
+#### SharingTest.unity
-Sharing scene demonstrates how to use the Sharing prefabs for networking and sharing custom messages with clients.
+This test demonstrates how to use the Sharing prefabs for networking and sharing custom messages with clients.
 It also demonstrates how to share world anchors between clients to establish a shared space.

 1. Ensure to launch the sharing service using: HoloToolkit -> Launch Sharing service